Sea Moss Gel: Superfood or Health Fad? | Andrew Kaufman M.D.

 Summary

-➡ Dr. Andrew Kaufman, a health expert, discusses the popular trend of using sea moss or sea moss gel as a nutritional supplement.
+➡ Andrew Kaufman M.D, a health expert, discusses the popular trend of using sea moss or sea moss gel as a nutritional supplement.
 He explains that while sea moss contains some minerals and vitamins, the amounts are too small to make a significant difference in our diet.
 He also debunks claims about its health benefits, such as supporting immunity and improving gut health, stating that the evidence is weak or non-existent.
 Finally, he suggests that people should be cautious about health trends and always seek reliable information.

 ➡ The article discusses the potential benefits and risks of CMOS, a seaweed-based supplement.
 While some studies suggest it may have health benefits, these are not yet proven in humans.
 There are also potential risks, including exposure to heavy metals, inflammation from a component called carrageenan, and excessive iodine intake affecting thyroid function.
 The author concludes that the potential risks outweigh the unproven benefits, and does not recommend CMOS supplements.